Classical 99.5 | Classical Radio Boston

 Explore The Old Manse through an immersive listening experience featuring music inspired by the site and curated by CRB Classical 99.5 midday host Edyn-Mae Stevenson.

 The Old Manse stands as a witness to pivotal moments in early American history.
-Built by William Emerson Sr., it was first home to his family and enslaved people, including Phillis, Cate, and Frank.
-Two generations later, the house became a gathering place for abolitionists such as Ralph Waldo Emerson, Henry David Thoreau, and the Alcott family, who helped operate the Underground Railroad nearby.
-Ralph Waldo Emerson heard the first shots of the Revolution in the home's backyard and later penned "Nature" within its walls, laying the foundation for the Transcendentalist literary movement.
+Built by William Emerson Sr. in 1770, it was first home to his family and three enslaved people, Phillis, Cate, and Frank.
+The Emerson family heard some of the first shots of the Revolution on North Bridge, right in the home's backyard.
+Two generations later, Ralph Waldo Emerson penned "Nature" within its walls, laying the foundation for the Transcendentalist literary movement.
+He would go on to play a crucial role in the abolitionist movement in Concord, along with his friends Henry David Thoreau and the Alcott family.
 Nathaniel Hawthorne and his family once rented The Old Manse, giving it its name.

 CRB Classical 99.5 midday host Edyn-Mae Stevenson explores these echoes of American history through an immersive classical music listening experience, featuring works such as Gustav Holst's Walt Whitman Overture, John Williams's Hymn to New England, William Grant Still's Symphony No. 1, "Afro-American," and more.